 Generally, the place of supply of services (i.e. where VAT is due) falls under the General Rule.
 This states that the place of supply is where the customer belongs (for B2B supplies) or where the supplier belongs (for B2C supplies).
-The need to register in other EU Member States is averted though because for B2B supplies, the reverse charge is applied.
+There is no need to register in other EU Member States.
+The reverse charge is applies due to B2B supplies.

 However, the place of supply of services connected to immovable property is where the property is located.
-This means those supplies would be subject to local VAT local in that specific country and hence there is a possibility of the supplier having to register for local VAT to meet its compliance obligations.
+This means local VAT local in that specific country applies to those supplies.
+Therefore there is a possibility of the supplier having to register for local VAT to meet its compliance obligations.

-We have listed out below some examples of the services which are not subject to the General Rule but instead fall under the rule for immovable property:
+We have listed out below some examples of the services which are not subject to the General Rule.
+These instead fall under the rule for immovable property:

 - Architects, surveyors or other professional services relating to a specific piece of immovable property;

 - Construction or installation services including maintenance, renovation or repair work;

 - Property management other than portfolio management of investments; and